Ciclone (song)

 "Ciclone" (lit.
-'Cyclone') is a 2020 song by musical duo Takagi & Ketra, with vocals by Italian singer Elodie and American singer Mariah Angeliq, featuring Gipsy Kings.
-Written by Takagi and Ketra with Davide Petrella, Federica Abbate e Miky La Sensa, it was released on 19 June 2020.
+'Cyclone') is a song by Italian music duo Takagi & Ketra, with vocals by Italian singer Elodie, American singer Mariah Angeliq and Catalan group Gipsy Kings.
+The song was written by Takagi and Ketra with Davide Petrella, Federica Abbate e Miky La Sensa.
+It was released on 19 June 2020 through Sony Music.

 The song peaked at number 9 in the Italian singles chart and was certified double platinum in Italy.

 Music video

 A music video was released on 1 July 2019 via the YouTube channel of Takagi & Ketra.

 The video was directed by YouNuts! and inspired by an iconic scene of the 1996 comedy The Cyclone by Leonardo Pieraccioni, who appears in a cameo.
 Sergio Forconi reprises his original role as Osvaldo, while the other characters of Libero, Selvaggia and the Spanish dancers are played by Francesco Mandelli, Lorella Boccia, Giulia Pauselli, Federica Panzeri and Valentina Ottaviani.